 Any comprehensive revision of the law in this area will necessarily require extended study.
 For this reason, recommendations to deal with problems in need of immediate legislative attention will be submitted to the Legislature prior to completion of work on a comprehensive revision of the entire field of law.
 A recommendation was submitted to the 1971 Legislature dealing with discharge from employment because of garnishment of wages.
-See Recommendation Relating to Attachment, Garnishment, and Exemptions from Execution: Discharge From Employment (March 1971), 10 Cal.
-L. Revision Comm'n Reports 0000 (1971).
+See Recommendation Relating to Attachment, Garnishment, and Exemptions from Execution: Discharge From Employment (March 1971), reprinted in 10 CAL.
+L. REVI-SION COMM'N REPORTS 1147 (1971).
 The recommended legislation was enacted.
 See Cal.
 Stats.
-1971, Ch.
-0000.
-A recommendation dealing with wage garnishment procedure and related matters will be submitted to the 1972 Legislature.
-See Recommendation Relating to Attachment, Garnishment, and Exemptions From Execution: Employees' Earnings Protection Law (December reprented in 1971), 10 CAL.
+1971.
+Ch.
+1607. recommendation dealing with wage garnishment procedure and related matters will be submitted to the 1972 Legislature.
+See Recommendation Relating to Attachment, Garnishment, and Exemptions From Execution: Employees' Earnings Protection Law (November 1971), reprinted in 10 CAL.
 L. REVISION COMM'N REPORTS 701 (1971).
 In Randone v.
-Appellate Department, 5 cal.
-3d 536, P.2d Cal.
+Appellate Department.
+5 Cal.3d 536, 488 P.2d 13, 96 Cal.
 Rptr.
-(1971), the California Supreme Court held the California prejudgment levy of attachment procedure unconstitutional.
+709 (1971), the California Supreme Court held the California prejudgment levy of attachment procedure unconstitutional.
 The Commission is studying the ramifications of this decision and tentatively plans to submit a recommendation to the 1972 Legislature to provide a constitutional procedure for prejudgment levy of attachment in appropriate cases.

-As of December 1971, the members of this committee were Ferdinand F. Fernandez, chairman; John Rex Dibble, Nathan Frankel, Edward N. Jackson, Ronald N. Paul, Arnold M. Quittner, and William W. Vaughn.
+1 As of December 1971, the members of this committee were Ferdinand F. Fernandez, chairman; John Rex Dibble, Nathan Frankel, Edward N. Jackson, Ronald N. Paul, Arnold M. Quittner, and William W. Vaughn.